Pelvic Organ Prolapse Treatment And Fitting Of Support Pessaries

 What Is Prolapse?

 Prolapse is a term that describes a common condition where the bladder, bowel or uterus protrudes into the vagina.
 This can cause the symptoms such as vaginal heaviness or dragging, the sensation of a lump or bulge into the vagina, constipation, difficulty emptying the bladder or bowel, or problems with sexual intercourse.
+We offer prolapse treatment through our clinics.

 How Common Is It?